Vanshaj14Mohan/Airbnb-NYC-Project/readme.md

-Perfect — you're looking for a professional and engaging `README.md` for your **Airbnb NYC Analysis** project, styled like your **SuperstoreViz** dashboard.
-Here's a tailored version you can use directly for your GitHub repo:

----

 # 🏙️ AirbnbNYC — Data Analysis & Visualization Project

 An insightful data analysis project focused on **Airbnb listings in New York City**, built using **Python**, **Pandas**, and **Seaborn**.
 This project explores key metrics around pricing, location trends, host behaviors, and listing availability using interactive visualizations and data wrangling techniques.